elementary/docs/writing-apps/our-first-app/README.md

 # Our First App

-In the previous chapter, we created a "Hello World!" app to show off our vala and Gtk skills.
+In the previous chapter, we created a "Hello World!" app to show off our Vala and Gtk skills.
 But what if we wanted to share our new app with a friend?
 They'd have to know which packages to include with the `valac` command we used to build our app, and after they'd built it they'd have to run it from the build directory like we did.
 Clearly, we need to do some more stuff to make our app fit for people to use, to make it a _real_ app.

 ## Hello (again) World!